rebuilt/capstone-proposal/proposal.md

 3. Links to the main sections of the site with short descriptions
 4. Ability to sign in

-### Photos + Map page
+### Photos#Index AKA Map page

-1. Add a photo to a collection
-2. Filter by date
+1. Filter by date
-3. Filter by tag
+2. Filter by tag

+### Photos#Show

+1. View information about a photo
+2. See the photo image
-4. Anyone should have the ability to comment on each Photo that has been shared with another user.
+3. Anyone should have the ability to comment on each Photo that has been shared with another user.
 Comments will have the user name and time/date of comment listed.
-Users should be able to edit or delete their comments.
-Edited comments will be automatically marked as such.
+Users should be able to delete their comments.

-### Collections page
+### Photos#New AKA Uploads page

+1. This is where users upload their photos

+### Albums#Index

 The purpose of this page is to provide a way of organizing photos.
-A collection can be shared with another user but never globally.
+A album can be shared with another user but never globally.

-1. Add or remove collections
+1. Add or remove albums
+2. Add a photo(s) to an album

+### Shares#Index

+The purpose of this page is to view the albums shared with other users.
+Here, a user can add or remove permissions.

-2. Give/Remove permissions to view a collection
+1. Give/Remove permissions to view a albums

+### Shares#New

+1. Create a share for a particular album
+2. Search for users.
+Search by name or by email
+3. The share button will add permissions to view that album

 ### User Registration